 If an application does not require comprehensive concept-based explanations, CLIP-Dissect/GPT-4 may serve as a useful solution, especially when time is limited.
 However, for detailed concept-based analysis, preparing background knowledge and leveraging Concept Induction is crucial.
-For CLIP-Dissect/GPT-4, it is unclear how to meticulously craft the pool of candidate concepts.
+For CLIP-Dissect/GPT-4, it is unclear how to meticulously craft the pool of candidate concepts since it is difficult to manually curate a static set that is broad enough to capture all pertinent concepts while remaining specific enough to avoid noisy or ambiguous labels.
 By employing a background knowledge base, it is possible to define a large pool of potential explanations, tailored to the application scenario, with additional relationships among concepts.
+For example, in a medical diagnostic application, an ideal candidate pool would include specialized clinical terminology (e.g., "cardiomegaly" or "pleural effusion") that is essential for accurate interpretation - an adjustment that is hard to achieve with a generic vocabulary.
 Concept Induction facilitates deductive reasoning utilizing this background knowledge, inherently offering transparency and flexibility in shaping the candidate concept pool.